odtu/EE463/Hardware-Project/README.md

 - **Industrial Design Bonus:** Implement your design in a PCB(or in a neat pertinaks), enclose it in a plastic/metal box (like one of [those](https://www.altinkaya.com.tr/Proje_Kutulari.html), not in a shoe box) and label input/outputs with proper connections for safe operation.

-- **Robust Design Bonus:** Your drive should supply minimum 2 kW power for at least 5 minutes.
+- **Robust Design Bonus:** Boil the water inside 1.6 kW kettle.
+Kettle will be fed by AC machine, which is mechanically connected to the DC motor driven by you.
+Your drive should supply minimum 1.6 kW power to the kettle for at least 5 minutes.
 If you are not aiming for this bonus, your drive has to accelerate the motor from standstill up to rated speed at no-load (but beware of high starting currents).

 - **Closed-loop Voltage/Current Control Bonus:** Implement a feedback loop to adjust the output voltage automatically and protect your drive against high currents.